Dafrok/v-hotkey/README.md

 # v-hotkey

-Vue 2.x directive - binding hotkeys for components.
+Vue 2.x directive for binding hotkeys to components.

 ## Play with me